nlkl/nlkl.github.io/_drafts/2015-05-24-what-i-dislike-about-fsharp.markdown

 Finally, the language currently has a lot of optional and redundant syntax, due to this "ML compatibility" (which I think is complete bogus anyway).
 The optional syntactic constructs don't bother me much, but it feels unclean that they are there for no better reason.

-# Too much OOP and .NET
+## Too much OOP and .NET

-Whereas the OCaml heritage is only a minor painpoint, this is much more severe
+Whereas F#'s OCaml heritage is only a minor annoyance, my primary F# pain point is the amount of OOP interop you are forced into.

+F# comes with a small functional standard library, providing things such as list-manipulation and the like.
+As long as this is all you need, the world is all peachy.
+However, as soon as you are working on a task of non-trivial size, you will need to use functionality from _somewhere else_, as the F# standard library simply doesn't offer too much functionality out-of-the-box.

+In practice, this mostly means that you will need to use regular C#-focused .NET libraries, as the current number of F# libraries is still somewhat limited (more on this below).
+On one hand, the ability to use .NET libraries directly is one of F#'s major selling points, but on the other hand this forces you to switch to an imperative coding style way too often.

+Imperative (and OOP) code in F# is more or less like C# with a lighter syntax.
+However, having to switch to an imperative style whenever you need to do anything non-trivial defeats much of the purpose of F# altogether.
+To make it even worse, OOP code in F# looks _messy_ compared to the functional equivalent - something that is worsened by the fact that type inferrence doesn't play well with OOP, requiring large amount of type annotations.

+In response, I more or less always end up writing functional wrappers for all the .NET functionality I need, which works relatively well in most cases, but adds huge amounts of overhead in the rest.

-# Lack of functional polymorphism
+### Lack of functional polymorphism

-# Too litle focus on data structures
+## Too litle focus on data structures